tdicomitis/node_intro_mis/README.md

 ---
 ### First Commit: HTTP
-Using the node module `http`, to create a very simple server.
+First, we will use the node module `http`, to create a very simple server.
 Run `node server.js` to start a server on port 3000.

 ```js